Dashlane Review: Is It the Best Password Manager in 2025?

 Dashlane is one of the first password managers on the market to offer passkey support.
 The passkey feature eliminates the need for you to create complex passwords, making the authentication process when logging into websites quicker and more secure.

 The way that passkey technology works is simple.
 When you register on a passkey-compatible website, you enter your desired username or email as usual.
-Dashlane then generates two keys — a private key and a public key.
+Dashlane then generates two keys — a private and a public one.
 The public key is sent to the server of the website you’re registering on and is ineffective without the private key.
 The private key is stored safely within your Dashlane app and activates when you log into the website.
 The two keys are mathematically related so Dashlane uses both of them for authentication.

 Dashlane Security Features — Top-Notch Security, Plus a Bundled VPN